krishna2426/EnergyWise/README.md

 - Decreased burden on social services and healthcare systems.

 **Quality of Life**
-- Increased confidence and independence for elderly users
+- Increased confidence and independence for elderly users.
-- Reduced stress and anxiety about home management
+- Reduced stress and anxiety about home management.
-- Better family connectivity and peace of mind
+- Better family connectivity and peace of mind.
-- Enhanced safety and security in daily living
+- Enhanced safety and security in daily living.

 **Healthcare Integration**
 - Early intervention before health crises occur